Skip to content

 Structural Requirements

-• Slippage and drainage requirements: Your garage design should have accurate sloping for water to flow to a collection point without creating pooling that may cause safety and maintenance problems.
+• Slippage and drainage requirements: Your rooftop parking garage design should have accurate sloping for water to flow to a collection point without creating pooling that may cause safety and maintenance problems.

-• Weather conditions: For a better user experience and to protect vehicles, you should make provisions for protecting your automobiles and drivers from weather conditions such as hail, heat, and UV radiation.
+• Weather conditions: To improve the user experience and protect vehicles, take steps to protect vehicles and drivers from weather conditions such as hail, heat, and UV radiation.
 For example, you could integrate cantilever canopy structures for shade and hail protection on rooftop parking.

 Ensure your design meets all structural considerations by seeking peer review for the design before commencing the construction process.